 Germicidal UV Light System is just a complicated way to say germ exterminator.
-These UV lights help eliminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+These products help eliminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
 According to a review, 1/5th of people who suffered from allergies was also exposed to fungi and bacteria in their duct systems.
-Installing a UV light system helps to destroy these allergens and keep your home healthy.
+Buying a UV light system helps to destroy these allergens and keep your home healthy.

 Humidify or Dehumidify

 Dry air can inflame your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
 Furthermore, too much humidity can increase the growth of dust mites and microbes, worsening your allergy symptoms.

 Help improve the quality of your home’s air with Barlow Service Experts.
 Call now for an in-home air quality analysis and we’ll help you choose the ideal system for your home.